 The sensors attached to the IoT device gather data and send it back to its digital twin.
 IoT developers and researchers use the data to create new schemas and logic and test it upon the digital twin.
 Once vetted, the working code is updated into the IoT device through over the air updates.

-Digital Twin use cases exist in every industry and space of IoT.
+Digital Twin Applications exist in every industry and space of IoT.
 From delicate healthcare to mechanical manufacturing, digital twins can act as a pillar of support for IoT initiatives in every industry.
-We are already aware of AI-based chatbots and its use case in different industries, similarly here, a digital twin can be used.
+We are already aware of AI-based chatbots and its Applications in different industries, similarly here, a digital twin can be used.

 IoT in healthcare takes the form of patient wearables, fitness trackers, motion trackers, etc. Digital twins enable developers to test out new functionalities, make the device take accurate readings, and also invent new ways to exchange data between the data and the servers.
 In fact, doctors can also use the digital twin of the patient to monitor their vital stats on a real-time basis.